IvanLiuTW/AWS_Text_Detection/README.md

 4. There's still a bug of double clicking, and we are still working on it.

-5. If you have any idea or better ways to improve the code, please share with us, thank you!😃
+5. If you have any idea or better ways to improve the code, please share with us, thank you! 😃